Category Archives: About Morality

 When it Comes to Trusting Authority, Moral Conviction and Religiosity Part Ways

-One of the consistent elements in political discussions is the influence of religious belief on attitudes toward government.
-And typically it’s assumed that a high degree of religiosity is synonymous with a high degree of moral conviction – they’re popularly … Continue reading
+PASOne of the consistent elements in political discussions is the influence of religious belief on attitudes toward government.
+And typically it’s assumed that a high degree of religiosity is synonymous with a high degree of moral conviction – they’re popularly thought to go hand-in-hand.
+So, if someone’s attitude toward governmental authority is influenced by his or her religiosity, it should logically follow that this attitude is further buttressed by his or her moral conviction; the influence should be the same.

 4 Comments